ungdev/etuutt-api/README.md

 ├── vendor/                 # The third-party dependencies
 ├── .czrc                   # Git Commitizen configuration file ├── .dockerignore           # A Docker file to build image of the project ├── .env                    # Environment variables file.
-The content is accessible everywhere.
-├── .env.local              # Environment variables specific to your computer, do not share it ├── .env.test               # Environment variables specific to the "test" environment ├── .gitignore              # The list of folders and files that will not be sent to GitHub
+The content is accessible everywhere ├── .env.local              # Environment variables specific to your computer, do not share it ├── .env.test               # Environment variables specific to the "test" environment ├── .gitignore              # The list of folders and files that will not be sent to GitHub